minhhh/unity-mecanim/readme.md

 * [Mecanim Animation Parameter Types: Boolean vs. Trigger](http://answers.unity3d.com/questions/600268/mecanim-animation-parameter-types-boolean-vs-trigg.html)
 * Parameters can also be controlled animation using Curve and read in script
     * You cannot control an Animation parameter from both Curve and Script, so you have to structure your code correspondingly.
+* See sample scene `01` for reference

 ### Root motion, Blend Tree
 * [RPG Character Controller 001 - Unity 5 Root Motion](https://www.youtube.com/watch?v=k12w-rEbuXI&index=1&list=PL_eGgISVYZkeD-q83hLtPESTB-lPKnfjH)
+* Remember to turn of gravity when control height with animation ([No gravity with mecanim](http://answers.unity3d.com/questions/468709/no-gravity-with-mecanim.html?page=1&pageSize=5&sort=votes))
+* See sample scene `02` for reference

 ### Layer, Layer Mask
 * Layer Usages ([Animator Controller Layers](https://unity3d.com/learn/tutorials/topics/animation/animator-controller-layers))